-The capital of the Valle del Cauca is a city whose tourist attractions have their own history, active cultural life, and musical rhythms that are famed around the world.
+The capital of Valle del Cauca is a city with historical tourist attractions, a vibrant cultural life, and musical rhythms that have gained worldwide fame.

-Cali's music, thanks to the city's rich ethnic diversity, ranges from the currulao of the Pacific coast to the city's star: salsa, the contagious, frenetic rhythm that is ingrained in the country's culture.
+The musical rhythms of Cali, thanks to its ethnic richness, range from the currulao of the Pacific coast to the city’s main star: salsa, an infectious and frenetic rhythm that is part of the country’s culture.

-As you travel through the city, you can visit the banks of the Cali river and admire the architecture of churches like Ermita and other colonial era buildings that are true national monuments.
+During your city tour, you can visit the banks of the río Cali to admire the architecture of churches like Ermita and other colonial buildings that are true national monuments.

-Don't forget to visit key destinations like the Zoológico de Cali, the Barrio Granada, and the massive Cristo Rey, a statue similar to Rio de Janeiro's Cristo Redentor, that watches over the city from the Cerro de las Tres Cruces.
+Don’t miss key spots like the Zoológico de Cali, Barrio Granada, and the imposing Cristo Rey, a statue similar to Rio de Janeiro’s Christ the Redeemer, overlooking the city from Cerro de las Tres Cruces.

-Of course, one of the best things to do in Cali is party, especially in the Juanchito area, where there are plenty of places to dance and a unique atmosphere that will get you moving your feet.
+Of course, one of the best things to do in Cali is to go partying, especially in the Juanchito area, where dance halls with their unique atmosphere will make every fiber of your body vibrate.

 Photo: Mario Carvajal